ffwff/lilith/README.md

 ## License

-This program is licensed under GPLv3.
+Lilith is licensed under GPLv3.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see https://www.gnu.org/licenses/.
+Unless stated otherwise, all code in the project are licensed under GPLv3.

 *Assembly code under userspace/libc/src/functions/math are taken from musl-libc and are licensed under MIT.*

+*Patches in toolchain/\* are licensed under MIT.
+Feel free to upstream them!*